Solution selling: How to create amazing presentations that get results

 Are sales presentations effective?

 Yes, they are.
-Sales presentations are worth investing in, providing you put time and effort into creating ones that make a positive impression.
+Sales presentations are worth investing in, providing you put time and effort into creating presentation that make a positive impression.

 According to research over the last few years: